This post may contain affiliate links, click here to learn more.

 If this is what you are looking for, you should definitely give this book try.
 You can check it out yourself by clicking this link to head over to amazon.
 Here you can get a preview of the book and check out its current price.

-Practical neurology is a comprehensive, full sized textbook on clinical neurology.
-It has organised its material of over 800 pages into 2 sections.
+Practical neurology is a comprehensive, full-sized textbook on clinical neurology.
+It has organized its material of over 800 pages into 2 sections.